AxelBerres/mlunit/README.md

 being called with the -automation option.
 But mlUnit's current matlabcommand.xml should recognize failures, even without stdout output, as it works on the log file produced.

+On Linux, please use the matlab.exec property.
+Support for matlab.root is untested.

 -------------------------------------------------------------------------------